CirroBuild/FrostiDocs/docs/reference/operators/bitwise.md

 ## ^ XOR

-`^` is a binary operation that takes two bit patterns of equal length and performs the logical exclusive OR operation on each pair of corresponding bits.
+`^` is a binary operation that takes two bit patterns of equal length and performs the logical exclusive OR (XOR) operation on each pair of corresponding bits.
 Expects a value of `long` or `int` type.

 **Examples:**